LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 ### 2. Getting Started with the Project Files

 If you haven't already, open up the project in your text editor.
-Now open the project in Chrome and open up the Dev Tools console.
+Now preview the project in Chrome and open up the Dev Tools console.
 If you don't remember how to open the project in a browser, check out this lesson for a refresher: [Preview Files in a Browser](https://teamtreehouse.com/library/preview-files-in-a-browser).

 Now return to your text editor and check out the `data.json` file.
 This file contains a `data` variable, which is an array of objects.
 Each of these objects contains information on a student.
 We will be using this data to display students and create pagination buttons.